January 17, 2019

 They can also inform consumers when you have a new product coming out or an event they may be interested in.
 They prevent misinformation by being clear and concise and can react to consumer concerns almost immediately via social media posts, direct mail, and email newsletters.

 A professional writer can lighten the workload for other team members by taking control of all written content.
 This allows other employees to focus on tasks that improve the success of the business.
 For example, a retail business can use a professional writer to draft business plans or human resources documentation, freeing up time for the rest of the team to focus on other tasks.
 In a marketing setting, a professional writer can draft proposals and advertising materials.

 Finding professional writers in a sea of applicants can be difficult.
+Especially when it comes to different types of writers.
+Finding a self-published author is a different process than finding a part-time freelancing writer or crafty bloggers.
 Luckily, there are a few tips you can use to sort through the pile and find the perfect writer for your needs.
 First things first, you'll want to focus on education and experience.

 Not every business needs a writer with a Bachelor's degree to create content.
 If your company offers technical products or gear that involves deep knowledge, having a writer with a degree may be beneficial.
 For other businesses, a high school diploma and some writing courses may be sufficient.

 In general, you should hire writers that have some sort of experience to prove their worth.
 A great writer should have no problem producing writing samples that you can analyze for voice, accuracy, and knowledge base.